JONSASSE/432-2018/projects/project2/APPROVED.md

 Investigative Team | Project 2 Title
 -------------------------------------- | -----------------------------------------------------------------------------
-Laura Baldassari & Sarah Planchon Pope | The Role of Mental Health in Neuroperformance in Multiple Sclerosis Dongze He & Andrew Shan | Hyperlipidemia and fibrosis in obese patients after surgical intervention Abhishek Deshpande & Sandra Silva Camargo | Predicting *C. diff.* infection in lung transplant recipients
+Laura Baldassari & Sarah Planchon Pope | The Role of Mental Health in Neuroperformance in Multiple Sclerosis Abhishek Deshpande & Sandra Silva Camargo | Predicting *C. diff.* infection in lung transplant recipients Jenny Feng & Xin Xin Yu | Factors Influencing Patient Satisfaction at VA Hospitals Dongze He & Andrew Shan | Hyperlipidemia and fibrosis in obese patients after surgical intervention

-## Proposals Currently Under Revision (1)
+## Proposals Currently Under Revision (3)

 *If you've been asked to do a revision*, edit your submission accordingly, by the deadline of **2018-04-17 at 5 PM**.

+- Satyakam Mishra
 - Preeti Pathak
+- Connor Swingle

-## Proposals Submitted but not yet Reviewed by Dr. Love (5 people)
+## Proposals Submitted but not yet Reviewed by Dr. Love (1 person)

-- Jenny Feng and Xin Xin Yu
-- Satyakam Mishra
 - Jiajian Huang
-- Connor Swingle

 ## Proposals Still to Come or Under Revision (14 people)